mammadlicavid/RingBuffer/README.md

 If the buffer becomes full, new writes overwrite the oldest data.
 In this situation, slow readers may miss some values that were overwritten before they were read.

+# Design Explanation

+The system follows object-oriented design principles and separates responsibilities between classes.

+RingBuffer

+The RingBuffer class is responsible for:

+Managing the fixed-size buffer storage

+Storing written values

+Maintaining the writer position (writeSeq)

+Creating new Reader objects

+Handling overwriting when the buffer becomes full

+Only one writer calls the write() method.

+Reader

+The Reader class represents an independent reader.

+Each reader maintains its own read position (nextSeq).

+Responsibilities of the Reader class:

+Reading values from the buffer

+Tracking its own position

+Detecting when it has fallen behind and data has been overwritten

+Returning null if no new data is available

+Multiple readers can read from the same buffer without affecting each other.